"'Voyage' No.2, 1/25, Linoleum Print on handmade textured paper

 Mitchell is currently a doctoral student at Drexel University in the Educational Leadership and Management Program.
 Her research centers around marginalized student access to archives based engagement in support of cultural competence and primary source critical analysis, as a catalyst for elevated cognitive development.

-Select works are currently held in the permanent collections of the SCAD Museum of Art, University of Delaware, Harvard University, Northwestern University Melville J. Herskovits Library of African Studies and the Smithsonian.
+Select works are currently held in the permanent collections of museums and libraries such as the SCAD Museum of Art, Harvard University, Smithsonian Libraries, and The Library of Congress.